tgecho/esimmler.com/content/2020-07-08-building-canrun-part-1.md

 }
 ```

-The `State` struct is now parameterized with a `Domain` type, which it uses to manage the actual `Val<T>` containers (some of this is actually spread into other traits/impls, but this is essentially what happens):
+The `State` struct is now parameterized with a `Domain` type, to which it delegates management of the individual `Val<T>` containers (some of this is actually spread into other traits/impls, but this is essentially what happens):

 ```rust
 impl <D: Domain> State<D> {